SR80-app/SR80-Manuals/user-manual.md

 **Important:** "Customer Contacted" requires an internet connection.
 If the app is offline, you'll see an error — try again once you're back online.
 The Close step works offline.

-**Filtering for Totaled items:** The FC Job Board's Status filter now includes **Totaled** alongside Checked In / In Progress / Tested / Complete, so you can quickly pull up everything that's awaiting customer contact or pickup.
+**Filtering for Junk items:** The FC Job Board's Status filter now includes **Junk** alongside Checked In / In Progress / Tested / Complete, so you can quickly pull up everything that's awaiting customer contact or pickup.

 [screenshot: Customer Contacted sheet with outcome picker and note field]

-#### Marking Items as Totaled (Front Counter)
+#### Marking Items as Junk (Front Counter)

-You can mark items as Totaled directly from the Front Counter — you don't have to wait for a tech.
+You can mark items as Junk directly from the Front Counter — you don't have to wait for a tech.
 This is useful when an item is visibly unfixable at intake (severely bent rod, cracked housing, etc.).

 1. Open the job detail
 2. Find the item you want to mark
-3. Tap the **Totaled** button (available on items that are Checked In, In Progress, or Tested)
+3. Tap the **Junk** button (available on items that are Checked In, In Progress, or Tested)
 4. Confirm

-The item gets a black TOTALED banner on the job card and enters the "Awaiting Customer" state.
+The item gets a black JUNK banner on the job card and enters the "Awaiting Customer" state.

 #### Warranty Check-In